bilgino/angularforddd/README.md

 bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.

-An important consideration for Angular applications is that the client- or server-side bounded context should integrate a RESTful interface, because the Angular router engine complies with the navigational behaviour of hypermedia APIs.
-A bounded context can be coupled to the root URL (entry point) matching HATEOAS practices: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
+An important consideration when defining a client- or server-side bounded context is that the bounded context doesn't require a fully integrated REST API.
+As a bounded context represents an aggregation, it's sufficient to couple the bounded context to the root URL (entry point):
+`/BoundedContextA/*API`; `/BoundedContextB/*API`.
+We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to enable "In-App-Navigation", as the presentation layer is agnostic of other layers.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and domain modules: